akoksal/akoksal.github.io/_pages/about.md

 ---
 I am a second-year ELLIS PhD Student at the University of Munich and the University of Cambridge, advised by [Hinrich Schütze](https://www.cis.uni-muenchen.de/schuetze/) and [Anna Korhonen](https://www.cl.cam.ac.uk/~alk23/).
 My research interests include **few-shot and unsupervised learning in NLP**, **data-centric methods for effective large language models**, and **computational social science**.

-Prior to starting my PhD, I received my BSc and MSc in Computer Engineering from Bogazici University, Istanbul, advised by Arzucan Ozgur](https://www.cmpe.boun.edu.tr/~ozgur/).
+Prior to starting my PhD, I received my BSc and MSc in Computer Engineering from Bogazici University, Istanbul, advised by [Arzucan Ozgur](https://www.cmpe.boun.edu.tr/~ozgur/).
 I worked as an applied science intern at Amazon Books in Madrid, focusing on structured prediction from long-text documents.
 Recently, I interned at Google in Mountain View, working on attribution and counterfactuality in large language models.

 News
 ------